 Sound waves work similarly.
 Different musical notes can harness different energies, which can make them appear to have different qualities to those who are within listening range.
 Artists often harness this to make acoustical compilations more interesting.
 The intentional mixing of sounds across the spectrum is often known as “white noise,” a technique sometimes employed to promote better sleep.

-The frequency spectrum for radio transmissions is further classified into ranges of frequencies or "bands," both as a means for minimizing interference as well as for sharing bandwidth among multiple users.
-The International Telecommunications Union Agreement allocates certain ranges of radio transmission frequencies so as to minimize interference in the shortwave radio spectrum.
+The frequency spectrum for radio, television, and other broadcast transmissions is further classified into ranges of frequencies or "bands," both as a means for minimizing interference as well as for sharing bandwidth among multiple users.
+Most of these are regulated by various authorities.
+The International Telecommunications Union Agreement, for instance, allocates certain ranges of radio transmission frequencies so as to minimize interference in the shortwave radio spectrum.
 The high frequency bands are allocated among international shortwave broadcasters, amateur radio operators, and marine radio communications.

-In order to insure reliable, interference-free radio transmissions, domestic governmental agencies often regulate certain aspects of the frequency spectrum.
+In order to ensure reliable, interference-free radio transmissions, domestic governmental agencies often regulate certain aspects or parts of the spectrum.
 In the United States, the Federal Communications Commission (FCC) allocates the frequency bands between businesses, the general public, and amateur radio operators so as to limit any potential cross-band interference.
 Each band is designated a specific frequency range, and that frequency spectrum is reserved for each of the various user-specific groups.